ActiveMargins/DCouttsWeb/content/post/2021-02-28-R_Geoscience/index.md

 ![alt="GEOSCIENCE IN R" ](/img/2021_2_28-R-basedGeoscience/TopImage.png)

 ## R libraries for geoscience
 In a chat with another data-oriented geologist, they mentioned a popular R package for geochemistry data (rgr) that I had not heard of.
-After looking in to rgr a decided to troll through the list of current CRAN packages and find all the geoscience related packages.**If I've missed a R library that you use or know of, let me know!
-I would love to make the a more complete list!** Again, this is just at list of the libraries that are up-to-date on CRAN, others may have not been kept up to date, but that doesn't mean we can't rally support for them.
-Additionally, I would be interested to learn about libraries hosted other repositories (e.g., GitHub).
+After looking in to rgr a decided to troll through the list of current CRAN packages and find all the geoscience related packages.
+Again, this is just at list of the libraries that are up-to-date on CRAN, others may have not been kept up to date, but that doesn't mean we can't rally support for them.
+Additionally, I would be interested to learn about libraries hosted other repositories (e.g., GitHub). **If I've missed a R library that you use or know of, let me know!
+I would love to make the a more complete list!**

 For non-R programmers, the Comprehensive R Archive Network (CRAN) is the main repository for R packages.
 Packages listed on CRAN (about 17206 of them) are tested daily on multiple systems to check for dependency issues as other packages in the R environment are updated.
 These have been more-or-less “peer-reviewed” by R experts, unit tested, and have standardized documentation.
 It is a fantastic resource that benefits the entire R community.

 While going through the list of packages on CRAN I was blown away by the diversity of geoscience-related packages that are available.
 In this list I also wanted to highlight which packages have datasets built into the package.
 In my pursuit to develop stronger data analysis/science skills, having a variety of datasets on hand to play with is pretty handy.

-### General Geology and Mapping
+### General geoscience and mapping
-- [geoscale](https://cran.r-project.org/web/packages/geoscale/index.html) - geological Time Scale Plotting
+- [geoscale](https://cran.r-project.org/web/packages/geoscale/index.html) - geological time scale plotting
+- [astrochron](https://cran.r-project.org/web/packages/astrochron/index.html) - a package for conducting, and learning about: (1) paleoclimate time series analysis, (2) astronomical time scale construction, and (3) the statistical integration of astrochronologies with other geochronologic/chronostratigraphic data.
 - [GEOmap](https://cran.r-project.org/web/packages/GEOmap/index.html) - Topographic and geologic mapping - *datasets included*
 - [geomapdata](https://cran.r-project.org/web/packages/geomapdata/index.html) - Set of data for use in package GEOmap - *datasets included*
 - [Globe](https://cran.r-project.org/web/packages/globe/index.html) - Plot 2D and 3D Views of the Earth - *datasets included*